 If you have dental work, such as bridges, crowns, or braces, you may need additional fluoride to protect your teeth against decay.

 Those who eat an abundance of sweet, sugary foods may need extra fluoride.
 In addition, those who have deep grooves or pits in their teeth may also need additional fluoride to protect against tooth decay.

-When you visit your dentist, ask if you will benefit from having a professional fluoride treatment.
+When you visit Dr. David Gryzick at Family 1st Dental in Aurora CO, ask if you will benefit from having a professional fluoride treatment.
 It is an easy procedure that can be done when you have your teeth cleaned, and it is an ideal way to keep your teeth in optimal condition.